CyprienGille/DnDWithin/README.md

 ## How to use DDW?
-I recommand downloading the `example_character.json` file in this repository and loading it into DDW to see what is meant to go where!
+I recommend downloading the `example_character.json` file in this repository and loading it into DDW to see what is meant to go where!

 ### Downloading and Installing
 Navigate to the ***Releases*** tab on the right of this page, and grab yourself the latest installer (an `.msi` file).
 Simply download it and execute it, saying yes to every prompt that might appear.
 You will then be able to find DnDWithin where you usually find your applications.